-Bank Accounts: Money in the bank account of a deceased person may be able to be accessed following the service to pay for the funeral service in full or part.
+Money in the bank account of a deceased person may be able to be accessed following the service to pay for the funeral service in full or part.
 The bank will need a copy of the funeral account from the funeral director and, in some instances, will want to sight a certified copy of the death certificate before releasing the amount required to pay the funeral account.

 Families who require financial assistance may find help in a funeral loan from NOW Finance.
 By taking out a loan, you can cover the cost of a funeral upfront then repay over a number of years.

-NOW Finance Funeral Loan Benefits:
+NOW Finance Funeral Loan benefits:

 Terms & Conditions:

 For more information, contact your NFDA member participating in this finance scheme, or talk to NOW Finance.

 © 2017 - National Funeral Directors Association of Australia Ltd